Christophe Neff

 Christophe Neff (born 10 June 1964 in Tübingen, West Germany) is a Franco-German geographer, working on Mediterranean ecosystems, the geography of the Mediterranean Basin and fire ecology at the Karlsruhe Institute of Technology.
 He is considered as one of the rare German experts on the Mediterranean ecosystem and fire ecology.
 Furthermore, he is an expert on the geography of Francophone Africa and Lusophone Africa and the Azores.
-Since 2009, Neff regularly contributes to a blog called 'Paysages' (engl.= landscapes) at le Monde.fr, which is mostly written in French, sometimes in German, and very occasionally in English.